01-edu/public/subjects/DPxAI/first-function/README.md

 ### AI-Powered Learning Techniques

 `Reflective Practice Technique:`
-This type of prompt encourages learners to reflect on the concepts they’ve just learned, reinforcing their understanding by applying the concepts in different contexts or scenarios.
+This type of prompt encourages you to reflect on the concepts you’ve just learned, reinforcing your understanding by applying the concepts in different contexts or scenarios.

 Find the examples across the subject ;)